Gilgeous-Alexander, Giddey lead Thunder past Warriors - NewsBreak

 HALFCOURT SHOT

 Rex Farmer of Edmond made a halfcourt shot during a break to win $20,000 from MidFirst Bank.
-Farmer, 31, told the Thunder he plans to use some of the money buy season tickets next year.
+Farmer, 31, told the Thunder he plans to use it to buy season tickets next year.

 UP NEXT